Sports and Hobby Aids

 An increasing number of people with impairments are participating in sports and activities, leading to the development of new assistive technology that enable sports enthusiasts with Visual Impairments to play and enjoy a variety of sports and hobbies.
 More complex assistive technology devices have been developed over time, and as a result, sports for persons with disabilities has evolved from being a therapeutic tool to competition activities.

-i.
-Audible Balls
+1. Audible Sound Balls

 i.
-Audible Basketballs
+Audible Basketballs and Netballs

 The Size 5 Basketball